 Sepsis is a serious medical condition.
-It is caused by an overwhelming immune response to infection.
+It's caused by an overwhelming immune response to infection.
 The body releases immune chemicals into the blood to combat the infection.
 Those chemicals trigger widespread inflammation, which leads to blood clots and leaky blood vessels.
 As a result, blood flow is impaired, and that deprives organs of nutrients and oxygen and leads to organ damage.

 In severe cases, one or more organs fail.
 In the worst cases, blood pressure drops, the heart weakens, and the patient spirals toward septic shock.
 Once this happens, multiple organs—lungs, kidneys, liver—may quickly fail, and the patient can die.

 Many types of microbes can cause sepsis, including bacteria, fungi, and viruses.
 However, bacteria are the most common cause.
-In many cases, doctors cannot identify the source of infection.

-Common symptoms of sepsis are fever, chills, rapid breathing and heart rate, rash, confusion, and disorientation.
+Common symptoms of sepsis are: fever, chills, rapid breathing and heart rate, rash, confusion, and disorientation.
 Many of these symptoms are also common in other conditions, making sepsis difficult to diagnose, especially in its early stages.

 Doctors will start by checking for the symptoms mentioned above.
 They may also test the person’s blood for an abnormal number of white blood cells or the presence of bacteria or other infectious agents.
 Doctors may also use a chest X-ray or a CT scan to locate an infection.